blahaj-zone/hajkey/docs/development.md

 - Installed the [Nix Package Manager](https://nixos.org/download.html) (use the comman on their website)
 - Installed [direnv](https://direnv.net/docs/installation.html) and added its hook to your shell. (package manager)

-Once the repo is cloned to your computer, follow these next few steps inside the Iceshrimp folder:
+Once the repo is cloned to your computer, follow these next few steps inside the Hajkey folder:

 - Run `direnv allow`.
 This will build the environment and install all needed tools.
 - Run `install-deps`, then `prepare-config`, to install the node dependencies and prepare the needed config files.
 - In a second terminal,  run `devenv up`.
-This will spawn a **Redis** server, a **Postgres** server, and the **Iceshrimp** server in dev mode.
+This will spawn a **Redis** server, a **Postgres** server, and the **Hajkey** server in dev mode.
-- Once you see the Iceshrimp banner printed in your second terminal, run `migrate` in the first.
+- Once you see the Hajkey banner printed in your second terminal, run `migrate` in the first.
 - Once migrations finish, open http://localhost:3000 in your web browser.
 - You should now see the admin user creation screen!